Do you struggle with writing friendly reminder emails?

 Kirk Sonder

-Use this gentle reminder email template when it’s been a few days since you sent an email asking for a piece of information, a confirmation, or documents, and you didn’t get any response.
+Use this gentle reminder email template when it’s been a few days since you sent an email requesting information, confirmation, or documents, and you haven’t received any response.

 #6: Follow-up reminder email